 Overview of Benign Prostatic Hyperplasia (BPH), Enlarged Prostate

-Benign prostatic hyperplasia (BPH), also called benign prostatic hypertrophy, is not simply a case of too many prostate cells.
+Benign prostatic hyperplasia (BPH), also called benign prostatic hypertrophy and benign prostate enlargement (BPE), is not simply a case of too many prostate cells.
 Prostate growth involves hormones, occurs in different types of tissue (e.g., muscular, glandular), and affects men differently.

 As a result of these differences, treatment varies in each case.
 There is no cure for BPH and once prostate growth starts, it often continues, unless medical therapy is started.

 The prostate grows in two different ways.
 In one type of growth, cells multiply around the urethra and squeeze it, much like you can squeeze a straw.
 The second type of growth is middle-lobe prostate growth in which cells grow into the urethra and the bladder outlet area.
 This type of prostate growth typically requires surgery.